-Today, when three individuals own as much as the bottom half of the world, schools become reflections of this grotesque inequality.
+Today, when three individuals own as much as the bottom half of the US population, schools become reflections of this grotesque inequality.
 Rich students are offered well-funded private schools, a path toward personal fulfilment, debt-free university degrees and six-figure salaried jobs.
 Meanwhile most students, from poor and working-class families, are offered underfunded schools with overworked teachers, a heavy police presence, and a future of hefty student loan debt, low-wage jobs or the military.

 Trillions of dollars have been allocated to fund endless wars, border security and immigration agencies, and the militarization of society as a whole.
 Even as more youth speak out against social and political issues, such as mass shootings and immigrant raids, the ruling class responds only with more police and surveillance on the campuses.

 It does not matter if it is Trump and the Republicans in office or Obama and the Democrats.
 Both parties have waged a decades-long war against the working class on behalf of the ruling class.
 In the eyes of the super-rich, a generation of educated young people with a knowledge of history and a determination to create a better world is a deadly threat to their wealth and power.
 That is why they want to condemn working-class youth to ignorance and servitude.